UBC-MDS/DSCI532_Davy_Reza/Milestone3_Writeup.md

 -   "The state widget doesn't work for a barplot."

 *This is not a bug.
 The bar plot shows the country-wide data not the state data.
-That's becasue most of the states only have one city.
-We added a helptext to the pannel to calrify what it is plotting.*
+That's because most of the states only have one city.
+We added a help text to the panel to clarify what it is plotting.*

 -   "I would add an "all cities" feature for the line plot so that the user can see the average for all cities in the selected state"